 Toggle Active, as applicable

-Toggle Allow Hours Logging, as applicable
+Toggle Allow Hours Logging, as applicable – To avoid duplication, do not select this if using the Auto Log Hours feature

-Toggle Auto Log Hours, as applicable (this setting should only be selected for large volume recruitment activities that require little oversight of attendance)
+Toggle Auto Log Hours, as applicable (this setting only works if there is a specific schedule created (includes dates and shift periods).
+It is most useful for large volume recruitment activities that require little oversight of attendance.
+All automated entries must be approved by an admin and can be modified as necessary so, because they are automatically generated, they do not have to be accepted as entered.)

 Toggle Backup List, as applicable

-Enter in Description - pre-assigned a brief description of the required duties and expectations of the Activity – refer to Volunteer Hazard Assessments for specifics
+Enter in Description - pre-assigned a detailed description of the required duties and expectations of the Activity – refer to Volunteer Hazard Assessments for specifics regarding any cautionary notations here.

-If desired, enter in Description – post-assigned any information a volunteer should know once they have been assigned to the activity
+If desired, enter in Description – post-assigned any additional information a volunteer should know once they have been assigned to the activity

 If desired, enter in Internal Notes information necessary for other administrators – this is not a volunteer-viewable field